This post explains how to teach place value relationships for understanding and offers activity ideas and resources.

 For many students, the abstractness of understanding place value relationships is confusing.
 Using manipulatives, such as Base 10 Blocks, to model numbers and make visual connections help students understand the skill.

-Recognizing that a digit in the tens place is ten times greater than the same digit one place to its right, the ones place doesn’t have to be complicated.
+Recognizing a digit in the tens place is ten times greater than the same digit that is one place to its right, in the ones place, doesn’t have to be complicated.
 With manipulatives, standards-based activities, and opportunities to explain their thinking, students will be able to articulate the relationship between place values.

 Ready to jump in?
-Grab a free place value dice game using the form below.
+Grab my free place value dice game using the form below.

 What strategies do you use to help your students understand place value relationships?

 Gojak, L. M. & Miles, R. H. (2016).
 The Common Core Mathematics Companion: The Standards Decoded.
 Thousand Oaks, California: Corwin.

 Credits: Image mock-ups created using images from Megan Favre.